PRBonn/rko_lio/ros/README.md

 `config/default.yaml` specifies the default set of parameters explicitly, and also leaves some placeholders you can modify to pass the `lidar_topic` and similar.

 Please note that the parameter definitions in the file take priority over those defined from the CLI.
 This behaviour is planned to be fixed (PR welcome).

+As mentioned before regarding the offline node, you can use it to simultaneously play a bag and run the odometry on it at the same time.
+Pass the `bag_filename:=` parameter to the launch file (which should be a folder containing the .db3 or .mcap or other ROS supported formats).
+Check the `offline_only_parameters` in the launch file [here](launch/odometry.launch.py#L32).

 You can enable rviz visualization by passing `rviz:=true` which launches an rviz window simultaneously using the default rviz config file in `config/default.rviz`.